AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 #### Referrer Filter

 In additional to CORS configuration, a Referrer filter must be configured to allow access from 3rd party host.
-This is done by adding an appropriate OSGi Referrer configuration file for the desired endpoint.
-This configuration should specify a trusted website host name `allow.hosts` or `allow.hosts` for which access should be granted.
+This is done by adding an appropriate OSGi Referrer configuration file which should specify a trusted website host name `allow.hosts` or `allow.hosts` for which access should be granted.

 Example: Access is granted for the requests having a Referrer `my.domain`